 As of July 2015 Modus Operandi offers their wines in a tasting room called The Wine Thief that features small production Napa based vintners.
 This tasting room is located on the corner of 1st and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.

-Wines are available for tasting by walk-in at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
+Wines are available for tasting by walk-in at the tasting counter along with bottlings from other represented brands.
 Appointments can also be made to try the current release of their wines in one of the two private rooms on site.
 They also can arrange tastings at the winery in St. Helena where they make the wine.
 For more information, visit: www.moduswines.com

 The Find, Danville

+NOTE: The Find Permanently closed in 2022.
+We keep these notes here for historical reference.
 In March 2020, The Find opened in a new building in downtown Danville (about 45 to 60 minute drive from The Wine Thief depending on traffic).
-This wine bar offers a rare chance to taste very limited production wines from some of the Napa Valley’s finer boutique producers.
+This wine bar offered a rare chance to taste very limited production wines from some of the Napa Valley’s finer boutique producers.
 While not directly associated with The Wine Thief – The Find was created through existing relationships integral at both spaces.

 Founded by three partners, including Jason (who we bumped into during our visit here) – along with Andrew Renda and Louis Calli, (Sommelier, wine buyer & proprietor of Alinda Wine).
 The original concept came from one of the vintners represented here, Kale Wines.
 One of Kale’s wine club members kept asking Kale when he was going to open his own tasting room.
 Kale never had plans to open a tasting room but then this member mentioned a property in Danville he might want to take a look at.
 Kale told Andrew about this – and long story short, they decided to create a space outside of the Napa Valley showcasing wines primarily from Napa Valley based producers.